Definition of Common Tangent Lines

 - External common tangent lines are parallel to the line connecting the two centers

-- Length of external common tangent line = (distance between centers)
+- Length of external common tangent line is (distance between centers)

 Cases of Various Circle Positions